loftwah/linkarooie/README.md

 * Description: A collection of tools for programmers, such as a color picker, JSON formatter, and more.

+8. **Wakatime Integration**

+* Description: Display your Wakatime stats on your dashboard.

 #### How to Vote

 To vote, please visit our [Feature Voting Page (coming soon)](#).